75lb/cache-point/README.md

 { id: 10, name: 'Layla' }
 ```

-Now the cache is warm, future invocations will be fast.
+Since the cache is now warm, future invocations will be fast.

 ```
 $ node example/simple.js